ntudsp/araus-dataset-baseline-models/README.md

     │   ├── ...
     │   └── times_taken_with_test.png
     │
-    ├── maskers                                            # Folder containing all maskers used in the ARAUS dataset (293 files; all mono, 44.1kHz, 30 seconds in length).
+    ├── maskers                                            # Folder containing all maskers used in the ARAUS dataset (407 files; all mono, 44.1kHz, 30 seconds in length).
     │   ├── bird_00001.wav
     │   ├── ...
-    │   └── wind_10001.wav
+    │   └── wind_20016.wav
     │
-    ├── soundscapes                                        # Folder containing all soundscapes used in the ARAUS dataset (248 files; all binaural, 44.1 kHz, 30 seconds in length).
+    ├── soundscapes                                        # Folder containing all soundscapes used in the ARAUS dataset (396 files; all binaural, 44.1 kHz, 30 seconds in length).
     │   ├── R0001_segment_binaural_44100_1.wav
     │   ├── ...
-    │   └── R1008_segment_binaural_44100.wav
+    │   └── S0062_1min_SQobold_bin_44100_2.wav
     │
-    ├── soundscapes_raw                                    # Folder containing soundscapes from the Urban Soundscapes of the World database (121 files; all binaural, 48 kHz, 60 seconds in length).
+    ├── soundscapes_raw                                    # Folder containing soundscapes from the Urban Soundscapes of the World database and the Lion City Soundscapes dataset (195 files; all binaural, 48 kHz, 60 seconds in length).
     │   ├── R0001_segment_binaural.wav
     │   ├── ...
-    │   └── R0133_segment_binaural.wav
+    │   └── S0062_1min_SQobold_bin.wav
     │
     ├── CITATION.cff                                       # Citation information for the dataset in plain text.
     ├── README.md                                          # This file.